 Please visit the TOEFL and IELTS websites for information about when and where to take the tests.
-Please keep in mind that you do not have to submit official scores until you are accepted into the program.
+Please keep in mind that while we require you to report your test results in your application, you do not have to submit official scores until you are accepted into the program.

 Once an international applicant has been accepted, the program coordinators will work with the Office of International Affairs (OIA) to issue the documents needed to obtain a student visa.

 Before we can issue the I-20 form, you will have to provide us with the following: